jamesb2413/chat-wire-protocol/README.md

 # chat-wire-protocol
-A simple client/server chat application implemented with a custom wire protocol
+In /custom_wire_protocol: A simple client/server chat application implemented with a custom wire protocol In /grpc: A simple client/server chat application implemented using gRPC

 Sections:
 1. Setup (pull from github, required libraries, etc.)
 2. Startup